 3 Superb Hotel Recommendations for Hua Hin

 Each time I've been to Hua Hin I've stayed in different hotels.
-Below are three of my favourites:
+Below are three of my top picks:

 1. Chalelarn Hotel